 What Is 401(k) Plan Benchmarking?

-Benchmarking a 401(k) retirement plan refers to how a company assesses their plan’s design, fees, and services to ensure they meet industry and ERISA standards.
+Benchmarking a 401(k) retirement plan refers to how a company assesses their plan’s design, fees, and services to ensure they meet industry and ERISA (Employee Retirement Income Security Act) standards.

-If your company’s plan isn’t meeting industry benchmarks, it may be wise to change plan providers.
-You can start by learning how benchmarking works and why it’s important.
+If a company’s plan isn’t meeting industry benchmarks, it may be wise for an employer to change plan providers.
+Learn more about how benchmarking works and why it’s important.

 How 401(k) Benchmarking Works